Little Hawk: Life

-At beginning of 1878, convinced by their warriors, Little Hawk's and He Dog's Oglala tiyospaye "escape" from the agency to join the resistance by Sitting Bull.
-A few Brulés, led by Black Eagle, a Sans Arc Indian, and the Miniconjou leader Roman Nose - had nevertheless resisted pressure to assimilate to the reservation bands - are between the group.
-In all, some eighty lodges fled, including approximately twenty lodges of Miniconjous, fifty lodges of Oglalas, and ten lodges of straggling Brulés and Sans Arcs.
+At beginning of 1878, Little Hawk's and He Dog's Oglala tiyospaye left the agency to join the resistance by Sitting Bull in Canada.
+A few Brulés, led by Black Eagle, a Sans Arc band of Lakota, and the Miniconjou leader Roman Nose had resisted pressure to assimilate to the reservation bands.
+In all, some eighty lodges fled, including approximately twenty lodges of Miniconjou, fifty lodges of Oglala, and ten lodges of Brulés and Sans Arcs.
 Northern Oglala headmen Iron Crow, leader of a mixed Hunkpatila-Oyuhpe band, and White Twin, a Bad Face leader, fled about the eleventh.
-The fugitives hurried northwest, pausing to regroup at the staging camp near the junction of Elk Creek and the south fork of the Cheyenne River.
-The fugitives reorganized, the council of warriors nominating Little Hawk as the Pipe Owner for the projected flight.
-A Sun Dance was held to promote the spirit of solidarity.
-They "called to the Great Spirit to protect them, and carry them safely through to the British Possessions."
+They traveled northwest, pausing to regroup at the staging camp near the junction of Elk Creek and the south fork of the Cheyenne River.
+The council of warriors nominated Little Hawk as the Pipe Owner for the projected flight and a Sun Dance was held to promote the spirit of solidarity.
 Sending ahead nine men and a woman to inform Sitting Bull of their march, the village pressed on.
 Little Hawk coordinated the journey well, skillfully eluding army patrols to slip over the Canadian line during March and reuniting with the November breakaways in a village estimated at 250 lodges by the Canadian authorities.
 Including the earlier departures, Sitting Bull's alliance had been strengthened by some 280 lodges in spring 1878, almost doubling its numbers.

 For the next three years, the exiles sought to maintain their independence in Canada, but conditions deteriorated rapidly.
 The buffalo herds, which through the 1870s had contracted northward across Montana Territory, vanished under relentless pressure from the exiles, Canadian Indians and Métis, and American hide hunters.

 A final series of surrenders followed as hungry Lakota bands capitulated at military posts along the upper Missouri and Yellowstone and Little Hawk surrendered at Fort Keogh with Big Road in September 1880.